 There are independent stores in the area that are standouts for good advice

-and the best staff attitudesthe two service features hardware store
+and the best staff attitudesthe two aspects of service hardware store

-customers care most about.
+customers care about most.
 As our Ratings Tables show, a number of

-independent stores throughout the Boston area were rated superior for quality of
+independent stores throughout the Boston area were rated superior for

 National chains Home Depot and Lowes scored much lower.
 On average, at

 the time of our last full, published article, area Home Depot stores were

 rated superior for quality of advice by only 31 percent of their surveyed